CPI at COP25

 The Role of National Development Banks in Scaling Up Sustainable Financial Instruments

 Monday December 9, 15:00 to 17:00

 Pavilion of the Americas

-Building upon work from the OECD and the IDB, this event aims to be forward thinking in highlighting priority actions for realising the full potential in NDBs for transformative climate action.
-It will showcase existing examples of how NDBs have supported governments in delivering Nationally Determined Contributions (NDCs) through the promotion of sustainable financial instruments that mobilise, shift and align resources with low-emissions, climate-resilient pathways.
+Building upon work from the OECD and the IDB, this event aimed to be forward thinking in highlighting priority actions for realising the full potential in NDBs for transformative climate action.
+It showcased existing examples of how NDBs have supported governments in delivering Nationally Determined Contributions (NDCs) through the promotion of sustainable financial instruments that mobilize, shift and align resources with low-emissions, climate-resilient pathways.

-Jorge Moreira da Silva (Director, Development Co-operation Directorate, OECD) will deliver introductory remarks, and Antonio Ketterer (Division Chief, Connectivity, Markets and Finance Division, IDB) will follow with a presentation.
+Jorge Moreira da Silva (Director, Development Co-operation Directorate, OECD) delivered introductory remarks, and Antonio Ketterer (Division Chief, Connectivity, Markets and Finance Division, IDB) will follow with a presentation.

 GCF’s and GEF’s role in blended finance: How climate finance mechanisms are using development capital to mobilize addition private finance for NDC related investments